Jaycob Brugman

-Jaycob Hull Brugman (born January 18, 1992) is an American professional baseball outfielder who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Oakland Athletics.
+Jaycob Hull Brugman (born January 18, 1992) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Oakland Athletics.

 Career

 Brugman attended Desert Vista High School in Phoenix, Arizona.
 Playing for the school's baseball team, Brugman was named All-State as a junior and senior.
 The New York Yankees selected Brugman in the 39th round of the 2010 MLB draft.
 He did not sign, instead enrolling at Brigham Young University (BYU) to play college baseball for the BYU Cougars.
 As a freshman, Brugman had a .317 batting average, nine home runs, and 13 stolen bases, and was named Mountain West Conference Freshman of the Year.
 He batted .271 with two home runs as a sophomore, but rebounded to bat .317 with 11 home runs as a junior.